-17. (1) The county executive committee member shall design civic education programmes and, using the most appropriate means, publish information regarding maternal, newborn and child health.

-Publication of information on maternal, newborn and child health.

-- (2) The civic education programmes and information under subsection (1) shall include - (a) health complications occurring in new-borns and mothers and during pregnancy, labour, childbirth and the postnatal period; - (b) causes of maternal, newborn and child morbidity and mortality and the danger signs; - (c) emergency preparedness and complication readiness; - (d) the unique health issues affecting infants born prematurely; - (e) needs and proper care for premature babies including methods, vaccines and other preventative measures for protecting premature new-borns from infectious diseases; - (f) information on successful breastfeeding, weaning of infants and nutritional needs of mothers, infants and children; and - (g) the management of emotional, financial and other challenges experienced by parents and family members of premature infants and information about community resources available for their support. - (3) The information under subsection (1) shall- - (a) be easily accessible; - (b) written in clear language to educate the public of maternal, newborn and child health issues across all residents of the county regardless of their socio-economic status; and - (c) where necessary, translated to the local language and disseminated in outreach programmes that cater to illiterate people within the county.
+- 17. (1) The county executive committee member shall design civic education programmes and, using the most appropriate means, publish information regarding maternal, newborn and child health. - Publication of information on maternal, newborn and child health. - (2) The civic education programmes and information under subsection (1) shall include - (a) health complications occurring in new-borns and mothers and during pregnancy, labour, childbirth and the postnatal period; - (b) causes of maternal, newborn and child morbidity and mortality and the danger signs; - (c) emergency preparedness and complication readiness; - (d) the unique health issues affecting infants born prematurely; - (e) needs and proper care for premature babies including methods, vaccines and other preventative measures for protecting premature new-borns from infectious diseases; - (f) information on successful breastfeeding, weaning of infants and nutritional needs of mothers, infants and children; and - (g) the management of emotional, financial and other challenges experienced by parents and family members of premature infants and those with palliative care needs and information about community resources available for their support. - (3) The information under subsection (1) shall- - (a) be easily accessible; - (b) written in clear language to educate the public of maternal, newborn and child health issues across all residents of the county regardless of their socioeconomic status; - (c) contain disaggregated data distinguishing between minors from adults ;and

-- (4) In determining the information that is most beneficial to the public, the county executive committee member may consult with maternal, newborn and child health service healthcare providers, community organizations and other relevant experts. - (5) The county executive committee member shall ensure that the information is accessible to children's health providers, maternal care providers, hospitals, public health departments, and medical organizations within the county. - 18.
+- (d) where necessary, translated to the local language and disseminated in outreach programmes that cater to illiterate people within the county. - (4) In determining the information that is most beneficial to the public, the county executive committee member may consult with maternal, newborn and child health service healthcare providers, community organizations and other relevant experts. - (5) The county executive committee member shall ensure that the information is accessible to children's health providers, maternal care providers, hospitals, public health departments, and medical organizations within the county. - 18.
 Every county government shall, in its annual budget, allocate sufficient funds for the provision of maternal, newborn and child health services in the county.